-The AD91641 is a high performance, 16-bit digital-to-analog converter (DAC) and direct digital synthesizer (DDS) that supports update rates to 6 GSPS.
+The AD9161/AD91621 are high performance, 11-bit/16-bit digital-to-analog converters (DACs) that supports data rates to 6 GSPS.
 The DAC core is based on a quad-switch architecture coupled with a 2× interpolator filter that enables an effective DAC update rate of up to 12 GSPS in some modes.
 The high dynamic range and bandwidth makes these DACs ideally suited for the most demanding high speed radio frequency (RF) DAC applications.